-Before his involvement in the Napa Valley, Harlan and his partner Peter Stocker founded Pacific Union Land Company in 1975 – with an initial focus of selling condominiums and developing condominium projects in the San Francisco Bay Area.
+Before his involvement in Napa Valley, Harlan and his partner Peter Stocker founded Pacific Union Land Company in 1975, with an initial focus of selling condominiums and developing condominium projects in the San Francisco Bay Area.
 The company is still very much active, based in Danville and focuses on land, residential, self-storage and commercial development.

 Harlan sold his interest in Merryvale in the mid 1990s.
 And before Merryvale there was Meadowood, still one of the most exclusive lodging options in the Napa Valley.
-Meadowood was established by Bill Harlan in 1979 and is home to one of the country’s largest charity wine auctions, held the first week of every June – Auction Napa Valley.
+Meadowood was established by Bill Harlan in 1979 and for decades was home to Auction Napa Valley, one of the country’s largest charity wine auctions, held the first week of every June.

 Not to be outdone is Napa Valley’s most exclusive “wine club”, the Napa Valley Reserve which was also started by Bill Harlan.
-Located next to Meadowood this is an exclusive invitation only wine club (wine, use of facilities, special events, trips, educational events) with an initiation fee at the time of this review that runs $155,000.
+Located adjacent to Meadowood this exclusive invitation only wine club includes access to a top winemaking team, specially produced private-label wine, use of facilities, special events, travels, and educational events.
+The initiation fee at the time of this review runs approximately $165,000.

-Harlan purchased the original land to eventually become Harlan Estate in 1984 – at that time, despite being less than 40 years ago, the property was completely forested and covered with native vegetation.
+Harlan purchased the original land to eventually become Harlan Estate in 1984; at that time, despite being 40 years ago, the property was completely forested and covered with native vegetation.
 The original purchase was 6 acres; this has grown to 240 acres today with 40 acres under vine.
 Mr. Harlan had the foresight and vision to turn this hillside acreage into a world class “first growth” vineyard of Napa Valley.

-While his own property had never before been developed to vineyards – nearby parts of Oakville certainly had proven terroir including Martha’s Vineyard.
-Oakville has been called “the tenderloin of the Napa Valley” – with such diversity in soils, climates and exposures across a rather narrow band in the valley, this slice of the valley has certainly attracted some of Napa’s most premium producers.
+While Harlan’s own property had never before been developed to vineyards, nearby parts of Oakville certainly had proven terroir including To Kalon Vineyard and Martha’s Vineyard.
+Oakville has been called “the tenderloin of Napa Valley” and for good reasons; with such diversity in soils, climates and exposures across a rather narrow band in the valley, this slice of the valley has certainly attracted some of Napa’s most premium producers.

 The property is meticulously maintained.
-The vines were originally planted by David Abreu and overseen for 15 years – his role today is more of a consultant with noted viticulturist Mary Haher handling the in-house day to day vineyard management.
-The properties elevation ranges from just above the valley floor at 150 feet to their high point at 1200 feet but the vineyards are only planted between about 300 to 500 feet.
+The vines were originally planted by David Abreu and overseen for 15 years; his role today is more of a consultant with noted viticulturist Mary Maher handling the in-house day to day vineyard management (her father is Dick Maher, former president of Beringer Vineyards and her husband is noted viticulturist, Kelly Maher).
+The property elevation ranges from just above the valley floor at 150 feet to the high point at 1200 feet but vineyards are only planted between about 300 to 500 feet.

 For a winery with such instant name recognition, the entrance is very unassuming.
 The winery itself is nestled among native oaks and other vegetation on top of a small knoll.
-As they say, “we let the views do the heavy lifting around here” – looking east one has views of the entire central part of Napa Valley – a panoramic vista across Oakville.
+As they say at the winery, “we let the views do the heavy lifting around here”.
+Looking east one has vistas of the entire central part of Napa Valley including a panoramic view across Oakville.

-The winery was designed by well-known architect Howard Backen (he and Bill Harlan have worked together for a number of years).
+The winery was designed by well-known architect Howard Backen; he has worked with Bill Harlan on various projects for many years.
 Backen’s wineries are built to be unobtrusive from the outside, but perhaps make a statement on the inside.
-He has designed a number of premium winery properties in the Napa Valley including Ovid, Dana Estate and nearby Futo Estate.
+He has designed a number of premium winery properties in Napa Valley including Ovid, Dana Estate and nearby Futo Estate.